 T-Doll Contracts can be farmed through Logistics missions.

-As a beginner, it’s advisable to use the 430/430/430/230 recipe (430 Manpower, 430 Ammunition, 430 Rations, and 230 Parts), as this recipe will give a good variety of gun types for the early game.
-Load up your recipe into the easy-bake IOP Production Facilities, and… like some other gacha games, there’s a mandatory wait to get your girl.
+As a beginner, it’s advisable to craft several ARs and SMGs, which can be made using either the in-game recipes, or 30/400/400/91 (30 Manpower, 400 Ammunition, 400 Rations, 91 Parts) and 400/400/30/91 (400 Manpower, 400 Ammunition, 30 Rations, 91 Parts) respectively.
+Load up your recipe of choice into the easy-bake IOP Production Facilities, and… like some other gacha games, there’s a mandatory wait to get your girl.
 The production timer, however, not only tells you how long you need to wait, but also which T-Doll you’ve possible rolled.
 If you’re really itching that gacha action, Quick Production Contracts will make a production instant.
 These are also easily obtainable through Logistics missions, quests, and events.
 For more information on T-Doll production, you can find our guide here.

 The production screen allows you to choose how many Resources you want to commit to that particular crafting session.